Viral interference: COVID-19 pandemic

 During the COVID-19 pandemic, the circulation of many respiratory viruses changed dramatically.
 Amid the rapid global spread of the pandemic SARS-CoV-2 throughout 2020, these viruses, including influenza, fell to historically low levels.
 Influenza activity remained virtually nonexistent into 2021, when it began to be detected more frequently, but was still low during the 2021–2022 flu season.
 RSV activity was similarly depressed during the first year of the pandemic, before resurging in 2021.
 By contrast, cases of HRV and respiratory enteroviruses declined at the onset of the pandemic but soon returned to prepandemic levels, circulating relatively normally.

-The above reductions have generally been attributed to the imposition of nonpharmaceutical interventions, such as social distancing, mask use, and school closures.
-However, viral interference has also been suggested as the driving force, or least another driving force, behind this major decline in viral activity, based in part on the experience of the 2009 pandemic.
+The above reductions have generally been attributed to the imposition of non-pharmaceutical interventions, such as social distancing, mask use, and school closures.
+However, viral interference has also been suggested as the driving force, or at least another driving force, behind this major decline in viral activity, based in part on the experience of the 2009 pandemic.
 For example, in the winter of 2021–2022, during the surge of the highly transmissible Omicron variant of SARS-CoV-2 in the United States, influenza activity plummeted as the pandemic wave grew, peaking again in the spring once Omicron had subsided.
 A similar phenomenon was observed in Hong Kong in March 2022, when other respiratory viruses "disappeared" during the surge before returning in April.
 With respect to HRV and respiratory enteroviruses, whose behavior was evidently less affected during the pandemic, an apparent interplay between these and SARS-CoV-2, possibly mediated by viral interference, was identified in some places, such as California and South Korea.
 Although these viruses continued to circulate at near prepandemic levels, they were found to peak when SARS-CoV-2 activity was low and to decline as SARS-CoV-2 activity increased.